mozilla-services/heka/docs/source/developing/plugin.rst

 sync with the actual message.

 **Filter, encoder, and output plugins should never mutate Heka messages.**
-Sandbox plugins will prevent you from doing so, but if you implement your own plugins in Go you must take care to honor this requirement yourself.
+Sandbox plugins will prevent you from doing so.
+SandboxEncoders, in particular, expose the ``write_message`` API that appears to mutate a message, but it actually creates a new message struct rather than modifying the existing one (i.e. copy-on-write).
+If you implement your own filter, encoder, or output plugins in Go, you must take care to honor this requirement and not modify the message.

 .. _filters: